-This submission provides a documented history of AUC approvals based on false information and misconduct that were not substantiated by the AUC and now our worst fears are unfolding before our eyes.
-As much as the AUC insists on limiting place, time and information we ask that you consider this submission as a reflection of what AUC approvals to build industrial wind projects in the middle of rural residential communities truly is and take the concerns of the resident landowners more seriously and refrain from discounting landowners as not worthy to present expert evidence regarding rural life in Alberta and the effects of industrial development in the middle of where they live and work.
+This submission provides a documented history of AUC approvals based on false information, concealment of critical documents and misconduct that were not substantiated by the AUC and now our worst fears are unfolding before our eyes.
+As much as the AUC insists on limiting the participation of interveners during AUC processes, we ask that you consider this submission as a reflection of what AUC approvals to build industrial wind projects in the middle of rural residential communities truly is and take the concerns of the resident landowners more seriously and refrain from discounting landowners as not worthy to present expert evidence regarding rural life in Alberta and the effects of industrial development in the middle of where they live and work.
+Unfortunately, the interveners have been unjustly nullified as anti-wind for asking for the rules, requirements and laws to be enforced and for questioning the developer's submissions that have consistently been not as advertised.